 The main focus of Project ASTRO educator-astronomer partnerships is hands-on, inquiry-based activities that put students in the position of acting like scientists – as they come to understand more about the universe (and science in general).

-Click here to LEARN MORE about the history and evolution of Project ASTRO.
-Then use the links below to LEARN MORE about how you can get involved in Project ASTRO, the cities or regions where it is operating, and the excellent teaching materials it has generated:
+Use the links below for the history of the program, cities or regions where it is operating, and the excellent teaching materials it has generated